-Looking at where to promote your book depends on where your book is distributed.
-As Amazon holds the largest market share in the e-book industry, promoting on Amazon is going to have the biggest impact.
+Where to promote your book is impacted by where your book is distributed.
+As Amazon holds the largest market share in the e-book industry, promoting on Amazon is going to have a big impact.
 If you release your e-book exclusively on Amazon, you can harness Amazon’s full marketing promise via the Amazon Kindle Direct Publishing (KDP) program.
 Depending on your e-book’s total sales (number of books sold), sales velocity (how quickly those books are sold), and total profit (how much Amazon makes from each sale), your book can get pushed to the coveted position at the top of the screen.

 While Amazon offers lots of opportunity, it is not the only place to promote your book.
 Look at which other book retailers hold market share in your genre and medium.
 If you have physical copies of your book being printed, it might be worth checking in with local businesses to see if any are willing to support a local author.
+For more on this, please read our article about how to get your book into Costco.
 Of course, this depends on what your book is and who your readers are.
 The next step is to get noticed.

 The goal is to plug your book into as many networks as possible, and that starts with yours.
 Make lists of everyone you have ever worked with, volunteered with, engaged in a hobby with, roomed with, and ever been friends with.
 Then, reach out to let them know that you have written a book.
 While your percentage of success might not be high, it just takes one person to share with their network for hundreds more people to see your book’s cover.

-If you are not comfortable with having a social media presence as yourself, do not be afraid to get creative.
+If you are not comfortable with having a social media presence as yourself, this is common.
+YouTube creators call this a “faceless” channel.
+If this is your plan, you’ll need to get creative.
 Imagine launching an account for your book or, in the case of fictional works, one of your characters.
-Think outside the box to figure out the best ways to cultivate intrigue on Facebook,Twitter, TikTok, Instagram, and YouTube.
+Think outside the box to figure out the best ways to cultivate intrigue on Facebook,Twitter, TikTok, and YouTube.
 Go to the platforms where your readers spend time and begin building connections.

 Although it may seem counterintuitive, giving away up to 5,000 copies of your book can lead to viral book sales.
 How does that work?
 By getting your book to 5,000 potential readers, it is now in 5,000 different networks.
 This supercharges your momentum by an exponential factor, which can contribute to viral sales.

 Your cover and title determine potential readers’ first impression.
-If they are successful in captivating a reader’s attention, your book description is the next step in determining a book sale.
+If they are successful in captivating a reader’s attention, your book description is the next step in a potential book sale.
 Instead of a bland summary, write a brief book description that arouses interest.
 This snippet is the first chance you have to show readers that your book is an adventure worthy of their time and money.